Slip (ceramics)

 A slip is a clay slurry used to produce pottery and other ceramic wares.
 Liquified clay, in which there is no fixed ratio of water and clay, is called slip or clay slurry which is used either for joining leather-hard (semi-hardened) clay body (pieces of pottery) together by slipcasting with mould, glazing or decorating the pottery by painting or dipping the pottery with slip.
-Pottery on which slip has been applied either for glazing or decoration is called the slipware.
+Pottery on which slip has been applied either for glazing or decoration is called slipware.

-Engobe, from the French word for slip, is an American English term for materials similar to a slip, though the definition seems variable.
-Some American sources say it is synonymous with slip, and use it in preference to "slip", while others draw distinctions, mainly in terms of engobe using materials other than clay.
-On one definition engobe, as compared to slip, has somewhat lower clay content, higher proportion of flux, and added filler, and in some cases a colorant.
-It is mostly used in relation to contemporary pottery, but sometimes for slip in historical contexts.
+Engobe, from the French word for slip, is a related term for a liquid suspension of clays and flux, in addition to fillers and other materials.
+This is in contrast to slips, which are historically considered to be a liquid suspension of only clay or clays in water.

+Engobes are commonly used in the ceramic industry, typically to mask the appearance of the underlying clay body.
+They can be sprayed onto pieces in a similar method to glaze and through the addition of coloring oxides they can achieve a wide variety of colors, though not with the same vibrancy as glazes.
+Among artists engobes are often confused with slip, and the term is sometimes used interchangeably.

-Usage of slip
+Usage

 Joining and molding

-An additive with deflocculant properties, such as sodium silicate, can be added to the slip to disperse the raw material particles.
-This allows a higher solids content to be used, or allows a fluid slip to be produced with a minimal amount of water so that drying shrinkage is minimised, which is important during slipcasting.
+An additive with deflocculant properties, such as sodium silicate, can be added to disperse the raw material particles.
+This allows a higher solids content to be used, or allows a fluid to be produced with a minimal amount of water so that drying shrinkage is minimised, which is important during slipcasting.
 Usually the mixing of slip is undertaken in a blunger although it can be done using other types of mixers or even by hand.